hrodgers5/HRODGERS5.github.io/pages/aboutme.md

 cover-img: images/kernzaprofile.jpg
 ---

 I work with farmers and researchers to create agricultural systems that are sustainable, resilient to climatic stress, and economically secure.
-I help make sure both that the science reaches farmers, and that farmers' challenges and insights inform how we do research.
-My current work focuses on topics like soil health management, alternative grains crops, incorporating perennials, and supporting on-farm research and farmer-to-farmer information sharing.
+I help ensure that the science reaches farmers, and that farmers' challenges and insights inform how we do research.
+My current work focuses on topics like soil health management, alternative grains crops, incorporating perennials, and supporting on-farm research and farmer-to-farmer learning networks.
 My work is informed by the concept of Natural Systems Agriculture, which aims to create agricultural systems that mimic our native ecosystems and the benefits they provide.
-In my free time, I likes to hike, bike, and canoe around Laramie, Wyoming, and teach pottery at a community-run studio.
+In my free time, I likes to hike and canoe around Laramie, Wyoming, and teach pottery at a community clay studio.

 Some of my past experiences include: